 Inspiring stewardship through salmon.

-The goal of the Salmon in the Classroom program is to engage Clark County students, parents, and community members in environmental stewardship by connecting them with salmon and increasing awareness of salmon’s unique life cycle and habitat requirements.
+The Salmon in the Classroom program engages Clark County students, parents, and community members in environmental stewardship by connecting them with salmon and increasing awareness of salmon’s unique life cycle and habitat requirements.
 Salmon are an important part of our region’s cultural and natural heritage.
 By understanding these fish, we can help sustain the intrinsic, cultural, ecologic, and economic values that salmon provide.

 Salmon in the Classroom is a program of Columbia Springs in partnership with and funded by Clark Public Utilities.
 It was created in 1991 by the Washington Department of Fish and Wildlife to provide students an opportunity for hands-on environmental education.
 By studying salmon, their habitat, and water quality, students discover the interrelationships of species within their local watershed.
 By learning how to protect the salmon’s habitat, the students ultimately learn how to care for the health of their own environment.